BCDevOps/openshift-tools/monitoring/openshift/cronjobs/README.md

 Switches the registry to Read-Only mode before connecting to one of the active docker-registry pods and running a docker prune to remove any unreferenced image blocks.
 Once this is completed, it will switch the registry back to normal operation.

+## Log Rotation

+Runs a `find` command on the logging PVC to delete old logs.

 ## Setup

 1. Create Persistent Storage (as RWX)